jodal/comics/docs/deployment.rst

 ===============

 To get new comics, you should run ``comics_getreleases`` regularly.
-In addition, you should run ``cleanupinvitation`` once in a while to remove expired user invitations and ``cleanupregistration`` to delete expired users.
+In addition, you should run ``clear_expired_invitations`` once in a while to remove expired user invitations.
 One way is to use ``cron`` e.g. by placing the following in ``/etc/cron.d/comics``: